xialab2016/promote_queries/Patient-Reported Outcomes/READMe.md

    Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2, Legacy PQ/SRO, Missing Identifiers

    Output: Histogram of all total CESD scores, histogram of all earliest total CESD scores, CSV file of all CESD scores.

+6. Functional Assessment of Multiple Sclerosis (FAMS)

+   Version 1: 2024-04-09

+   Finds all FAMS scores and subscores for the PROMOTE study

+   Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2, Legacy PQ/SRO, Missing Identifiers

+   Output: CSV file with FAMS total scores and subscores for all PROMOTE participants, histograms of all total scores/subscores, plot with number of FAMS survey responses over time, histogram of earliest FAMS scores